-The community feels that although there are some good facilities, in particular those identified by BDC and shown on the map of Green Areas and Recreation on page 31.
+- 13.4.1 The community feels that although there are some good facilities, in particular those identified by BDC and shown on the map of Green Areas and Recreation on page 53.
 These could be expanded and improved to meet the recreation, health and wellbeing needs of the community in the future.
-Facilities identified as needed were an outdoor gym, tennis courts, changing facilities and investigating greater use of waterways for recreational purposes.

-In addition, HPPC are hoping to secure the old Dannatt's quarry site on Wickham Bishops Road to be run by a Community Interest Company (CIC) as a Community Park.
-Improved footpath access to this and the Keith Bigden Memorial Ground on Wickham Bishops Road is necessary.

-Various footpaths that lead to the surrounding countryside are highly valued and used frequently by residents.
+Facilities identified as needed were an outdoor gym, tennis courts, changing facilities and investigating greater use of waterways for recreational purposes. - 13.4.2 In addition, HPPC secured the old Dannatt's quarry site on Wickham Bishops Road in 2019, to be run by a Community Interest Company (CIC) as a Community Park.
+Improved footpath access to this and the Keith Bigden Memorial Ground on Wickham Bishops Road is necessary. - 13.4.3 Various footpaths that lead to the surrounding countryside are highly valued and used frequently by residents.
 When asked to rank the importance of the different open spaces, the local footpaths came third highest.
-ECC has stated that they consider the footpaths to be protected.

-The open spaces and associated recreation facilities within the Parish contribute to physical and mental health.
+ECC has stated that they consider the footpaths to be protected. - 13.4.4 The open spaces and associated recreation facilities within the Parish contribute to physical and mental health.
 It is important for overall wellbeing to maintain areas for both exercise and peaceful relaxation.
-They also enhance a sense of belonging for individuals.

-Allotments fulfil both the above criteria as well as providing home grown produce and an enhanced area for nature.
+They also enhance a sense of belonging for individuals. - 13.4.5 Allotments fulfil both the above criteria as well as providing home grown produce and an enhanced area for nature.

-It is important to maintain these spaces to meet the diverse recreational needs of an expanding population as well as enhance the biodiversity and rural character of the village.
+13.4.6 It is important to maintain these spaces to meet the diverse recreational needs of an expanding population as well as enhance the biodiversity and rural character of the village.